Eddie Muller: Film Noir Foundation

 In 1998, Muller was asked by the American Cinematheque to program their annual Festival of Film Noir, inspired by his book Dark City.
 It was initially hosted at the Egyptian Theater on Hollywood Boulevard.
-In 2002, the festival, which was renamed "Noir City", migrated northward to San Francisco, finding a new location at the Castro Theater.
+In 2002, the festival, which was renamed "Noir City", moved to San Francisco at the Castro Theater.
 It became financially successful, and launched satellite festivals in Chicago, Austin, Detroit, Boston, Washington D.C., and Seattle.

 In 2020, Muller remembered, "We were ... well quite honestly, we were making so much money at the festival that I was like, 'I gotta do something with this.'
 I would ask for certain films [from studios] and be told [they] don't have a print.
 Films were missing, so that's why I elected to use the proceeds from this festival to start the foundation."

 In 2005, Muller founded the Film Noir Foundation, a 501(c)(3) non-profit organization created to educate on the "cultural, historical, and artistic significance of film noir as an international cinematic movement."
 By 2020, the Noir Foundation has restored numerous films, including Too Late for Tears (1949), Woman on the Run (1950), and The Man Who Cheated Himself (1950).